 This driver supports Ethernet Encapsulation, which allows the driver to communicate with serial devices attached to an Ethernet network using a terminal server.
-It may be invoked through the COM ID dialog in Channel Properties.
-For more information, refer to the OPC server's help documentation.
+Ethernet Encapsulation mode can be enabled through the COM ID property group in Channel Properties.
+For more information, refer to the OPC server's help file.